 No additional measures will be put in to monitor staff attendance.
 Normal practice for managing attendance will continue to apply.

-Will staff be disciplined if they do not comply with the percentage agreed by their manager?
+Will staff be disciplined if they do not comply with the required percentage of time to work onsite?

 How does the Work Location Framework fit with the Flexible Working Policy?

 The Work Location Framework is a framework for determining ‘where’ an individual works, whether that be onsite or hybrid.
 The Work Location Framework should be referred to in the first instance when discussing work location arrangements.

 Imperial College London has a separate Flexible Working Policy which sets out the right to request flexible working.